lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

       :name: prerequisites-operating-storage-local
       :animate: fade-in-slide-down

-      For operating storage, **local storage is strongly recommended**, in other words NFS or other non-local filesystems are strongly discouraged, as remote filesystems for operating storage can negatively impact the performance of the LOCKSS stack.
+      For all operating storage, **local storage is strongly recommended**, in other words NFS or other non-local filesystems are strongly discouraged, as remote filesystems for operating storage can negatively impact the performance of the LOCKSS stack.

+2. .. dropdown:: State data storage area size requirements
+      :name: prerequisites-state-data-storage-size
+      :animate: fade-in-slide-down

+      State data storage usage is dominated by the :ref:`PostgreSQL` database, which can grow to very different sizes depending on the scope of your application, for example how many individual :term:`artifacts <artifact>` (data objects) are preserved in the :ref:`LOCKSS Repository Service` and to what extent the :ref:`LOCKSS Metadata Service` is used.
+We propose the following guidelines:

+      *  Small state data profile: A modest application with thousands of :term:`archival units <archival unit>`, with reasonable file sizes (for example, less than 2 GB) and number of files per AU.
+For this profile, we recommend **at least 50 GB of state data storage**.

+      *  Medium state data profile: An application that is expected to exceed one of the parameters for a small state data profile, perhaps involving tens of thousands of AUs, some large files in the tens of gigabytes, or AUs with tens of thousands of files.
+For this profile, we recommend  **at least 150 GB of state data storage**.

+      *  Large state data profile: An intensive application with extensive metadata extraction, perhaps like the Global LOCKSS Network (GLN) or CLOCKSS.
+For this profile, we recommend  **at least 500 GB of state data storage**.

-2. .. dropdown:: Temporary storage area filesystem requirements
+3. .. dropdown:: Temporary storage area size requirements
       :name: prerequisites-temporary-storage-size
       :animate: fade-in-slide-down

-      Depending on the characteristics of the preservation activities undertaken by the system, in some circumstances content processing may require a substantial amount of temporary space, up to tens of gigabytes.
-A RAM-based ``tmpfs`` volume or a directory in a space-constrained partition are **not suitable for the temporary storage area**.
+      Depending on the characteristics of the preservation activities undertaken by the system, content processing may require a substantial amount of temporary space.
+As a guideline, we recommend either **50 GB of temporary storage**, or **about three times as much temporary storage as the largest individual file expected to be preserved**, whichever is larger.

-3. .. dropdown:: Operating storage size requirements
-      :name: prerequisites-operating-storage-size
-      :animate: fade-in-slide-down

-      FIXME

 .. index:: content storage; prerequisites